h5py/h5py/docs/source/guide/group.rst

         Create a new HDF5 group.

-        Fails with H5Error if the group already exists.
+        Fails with ValueError if the group already exists.

     .. method:: require_group(name) -> Group

         Open the specified HDF5 group, creating it if it doesn't exist.

-        Fails with H5Error if an incompatible object (dataset or named type) already exists.
+        Fails with TypeError if an incompatible object (dataset or named type) already exists.

     .. method:: create_dataset(name, [shape, [dtype]], [data], **kwds) -> Dataset